-Cemetery District Elections Frequently Asked Questions
+Cemetery District Elections

+Frequently Asked Questions

 When are cemetery district elections held?

 Elections of commissioners of cemetery maintenance districts are held the first Tuesday following the first Monday in November and every odd-numbered year thereafter.
 Bond, levy and other ballot question elections may be held on the third Tuesday in May or the Tuesday following the first Monday in November of any year.
-(27-111, 34-106, Idaho Code)

-How many commissioners are elected in a cemetery maintenance district and what are their terms of office?
+(27-111, 34-106, Idaho Code) How many commissioners are elected in a cemetery maintenance district and what are their terms of office?
 Each cemetery district is divided into three (3) subdivisions, as nearly equal in population, area and mileage as practicable to be known as subdistricts 1, 2 and 3.
+However, a cemetery district formed by the consolidation of two or more cemetery districts may choose to operate with five subdistricts.
 A commissioner is elected from each subdistrict.
 Of the commissioners comprising the board at any one time, not more than one can be an elector of the same subdistrict.
 Each commissioner is elected on a district wide basis and serves a term of four (4) years.
 The terms of office are staggered.
 For commissioners whose office expire in 2012 and in any even-numbered year, such commissioners shall remain in office until the next election in an odd-numbered year.
-(27-110, 27-111, Idaho Code)

-How do I know if I'm eligible to vote in a cemetery maintenance district election?
+(27-110, 27-111, Idaho Code) How do I know if I'm eligible to vote in a cemetery maintenance district election?

 You must be a qualified elector (i.e. registered voter) of the State of Idaho and a resident of the district.
 "Qualified elector" means any person who is eighteen (18) years of age, is a United States citizen and who has resided in this state and in the county at least thirty (30) days next preceding the election at which he desires to vote, and who is registered as required by law.
 The county clerk's election department or the secretary of the district can tell you if you are eligible to vote in district elections.
-(27-107, 27-111, 34-104, 34-1402, Idaho Code)

-What are the requirements if I want to run for cemetery district commissioner?
+(27-107, 27-111, 34-104, 34-1402, Idaho Code) What are the requirements if I want to run for cemetery district commissioner?

 A commissioner candidate must be an elector of the subdistrict which he represents at the time of his declaration of candidacy and during his term of office.
 Candidates for election as a cemetery maintenance district commissioner file nominating petitions which include the name of the candidate, the subdistrict that the candidate is running in and signatures of at least five (5) electors from the subdistrict.
 The Declaration of Candidacy and the Petition of Candidacy forms are available from and filed with the clerk of the cemetery district.
 However, the forms are also available from the county clerk's election department.
 The nomination must be filed not later than 5:00 p.m. on the ninth Friday preceding the election for which the nomination is made.
 The clerk of the district has seven (7) days following the filing to verify the qualifications of the nominee and certify that person is to be placed on the ballot.
-(27-111, 34-1404, Idaho Code; see Election Consolidation Calendar for dates)
+(27-111, 34-1404, Idaho Code; see Election Consolidation Calendar for dates) Who is responsible for administration of the election?